 Use the PARAXMODE OFF function to switch off the parallel-axis function.
 The TNC then uses the principal axes defined by the machine manufacturer.
 Proceed as follows for the definition:

-▶ Show the soft-key row with special functions
+- SPEC FCT PROGRAM FUNCTIONS - Show the soft-key row with special functions - Select the menu for defining various plain-language functions